pytorch/torchtune/docs/source/examples/checkpointer.rst

 Checkpoint Format
 ^^^^^^^^^^^^^^^^^

-In this tutorial, we'll talk about different checkpoint formats and how torchtune handles them.
+In this deep-dive, we'll talk about different checkpoint formats and how torchtune handles them.
 Let's take a close look at these different formats.

 Very simply put, the format of a checkpoint is dictated by the state_dict and how this is stored